jeremycherfas/user/pages/03.blog/three-hands-in-the-fountain/item.md

 ---
-title: 'Three Hands in the Fountain'
+title: '&#128214; Three Hands in the Fountain'
 subtitle: 'A Marcus Didius Falco novel'
 published: true
 date: '08-05-2019 09:30'